AnhKun/appdev_extra_project/README.md

 # appdev_extra_project

-This project aims to get the words from wlist.text, counts the number of words which start from letter A to Z and display them as a barchart1.
+This project aims to get the words from wlist.txt, counts the number of words which start from letter A to Z and display them as a barchart1.
 Similarly, this project also counts the number of times of letter A to Z which appear in file wlist.txt as a barchart2.